According to Section 28 of the Residential Tenancy Act (RTA), the principle of “quiet enjoyment” ensures that every BC tenant has the right to:

 - freedom from unreasonable disturbances;

-- exclusive use of their rental unit (unless their landlord is allowed to enter by law); and
+- exclusive use of their rental unit (except in situations where the RTA allows a landlord to enter); and

-- use of common areas for reasonable purposes.
+- use of common areas for reasonable purposes, free from significant interference.

 See Residential Tenancy Branch Policy Guideline 6 for more information.